aws-samples/amazon-documentdb-samples/samples/change-streams/README.md

 - For each DocumentDB cluster, just one collection will be used to keep resume tokens.
 - SNS does not support ordering.
 If ordering is a must, do not use it as target.
 - Make sure message size limits on targets will support your documents size.

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.

+## Questions/feature requests?
+Email questions to: documentdb-feature-request@amazon.com